 Role of Compensation Committee, Board and Chief Executive Officer.
-Our Compensation Committee, which is comprised solely of independent directors, has ultimate responsibility for all compensation decisions relating to our named executive officers.
-Other members of the board regularly attend and participate in meetings of the Compensation Committee, and the members of the Compensation Committee and board regularly meet in executive session without management present.
-The decisions of the Compensation Committee are reported to the entire board.
+Our Compensation Committee, which is comprised solely of directors who qualify as independent under applicable SEC and NYSE rules, has ultimate responsibility for all compensation decisions relating to our named executive officers.
+Other members of the Board regularly attend and participate in meetings of the Compensation Committee, and the members of the Compensation Committee and Board regularly meet in executive session without management present.
+The decisions of the Compensation Committee are reported to the entire Board.